nxrighthere/ENet-CSharp/README.md

 `Packet.CopyTo(byte[] destination)` copies payload from the packet to the destination array.

 #### Peer
-Contains a managed pointer to the peer.
+Contains a managed pointer to the peer and cached ID.

 `Peer.IsSet` returns a state of the managed pointer.